 - Create a label for the image or illustration and place it directly beneath the image.
 Begin the label with the abbreviation “Fig.,” which is short for figure.

 - Assign an Arabic number.
 The image closest to the beginning of the project should be labeled as Fig. 1.
 The next image in the project should be Fig. 2. and so on.

 - Provide a caption.
-The caption should be a brief explanation, or title of the contents of the image.
+The caption should be a brief explanation or the title of the contents of the image.
 Place the caption directly next to the label.